auth0/docs/articles/libraries/lock/events.md

 - `kerberos ready`: Triggers when integrated windows authentication mode is displayed.
 - `kerberos submit`: Triggers when integrated windows authentication mode is displayed.
 - `loading ready`: Triggers when loading mode is displayed.
-- `error shown`:  Triggers where an error was rendered into the widget.
+- `error shown`:  Triggers where an error was rendered into Lock.
 - `client initialized`: (**internal only**)Triggers when `clientID`'s config data is fetched and loaded.

 ## Examples